zorp-corp/jock-lang/ROADMAP.md

 - Current status:  libraries can be supplied to the sample of the compiler door as a `(map term cord)`.
 (This should be changed to `(map path cord)` for flexibility, versioning, etc.)  `jockc` supports preprocessed argument insertion, but this should be replaced with this better system.

+## Jock imports

+Support Jock library imports just like Hoon imports.

+This probably requires changing the library map to use paths as the keys instead of terms.

 ## Hoon return types

 Implement Jock-compatible `$jype` values for Hoon FFI returns.